 In February 2018, Postimaja shopping centre in Tallinn was purchased for EUR 34.4m at a 5.4% yield.
 The property is located next to Coca Cola Plaza which the Issuer has held since March 2013.
 The Issuer began implementing a development plan to connect Postimaja with Coca Cola Plaza which includes a new exterior design, expansion in existing leasable area and improved functionality between the two buildings.
 In April 2018, the Issuer further diversified its funding sources by issuing EUR 30m of 5-year unsecured notes with a fixed coupon of 4.25%.
 These notes were listed on Nasdaq Tallinn.
 As part of a preparation for placing credit securities, MM3 mid-market evaluation rating from S&P Global Ratings was obtained which corresponds to BB+/BB credit rating.
-In August 2018, the 12th property in the portfolio was acquired - LNK Centre office in Riga - for EUR 17.1m at a 6.5% yield.
-At the end of September 2018, the property portfolio had EUR 243.5m in fair value and 113.0 thousand sqm of leasable area.
-As at the date of this Listing Prospectus, 3 quarterly dividends were declared for 2018 profits with the 4th one for Q4 2018 planned to be announced in the first months of 2019.
-The last 4 quarterly dividends (from Q4 2017 to Q3 2018) sum up to EUR 0.098 per unit representing an annual dividend yield of 7.5% on the Unit market price on Nasdaq Tallinn on the last day of the third quarter of 2018 (EUR 1.302).
-On 18 December the Issuer signed an agreement to acquire the 13th property in the portfolio - newly built office building Duetto II in Vilnius, Lithuania, situated next to a property already owned by the Issuer - Duetto I. The closing of the transaction is expected to take place in March 2019.
-For more information about the property to be acquired please see section 7.10 - Investment Pipeline.
+In December 2018 bond issue was increased to EUR 40m by additionally tapping EUR 10m on the same terms.
+In August 2018, the 12th property in the portfolio was acquired - LNK Centre office in Riga - for EUR 17.3m at a 6.5% yield.
+At the end of December 2018, the property portfolio had EUR 245.2m in fair value and 113.9 thousand sqm of leasable area.
+As at the date of this Listing Prospectus, 3 quarterly dividends were declared for 2018 profits with the 4th one for Q4 2018 announced in 13th February 2019.
+The last 4 quarterly dividends (for 2018) sum up to EUR 0.102 per unit representing an annual dividend yield of 7.8% on the Unit market price on Nasdaq Tallinn on the last day of the fourth quarter of 2018 (EUR 1.307).On 18 December the Issuer signed an agreement to acquire the 13th property in the portfolio - newly built office building Duetto II in Vilnius, Lithuania, situated next to a property already owned by the Issuer - Duetto I. The closing of the transaction took place on 27 February 2019.
+For more information about the property to be acquired please see section 7.9 - Asset Portfolio.